metamath/lamp-guide/docs/11/index.md

 > icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).
 > A new dialogue will display titled "Proving bottom-up".

-This will enable up to search for a solution backwards from our currently-selected step using the context and previous steps that will help us prove the selected step.
+This will enable us to search for a solution backwards from our currently-selected step using the context and previous steps that will help us prove the selected step.
 These dialogue options control how metamath-lamp will search for a proof